 sudo yubikey-luks-enroll -d /dev/nvme0n1p3 -s 6.

-After entering the command, you will be asked for two different passwords:
+After entering the command, the tool needs two passwords:

 - Enter your challenge password twice.
-This is the challenge sent to your YubiKey each time.
+The challenge password is the challenge sent to your YubiKey each time.

 - Finally, enter an existing LUKS password once.
 Typically, this is your previously-used LUKS passphrase (the backup password).